flintlib/flint/doc/source/ca_poly.rst

 Warnings:

-* A polynomial is always normalised by removing leading zero coefficients.
+* A polynomial is always normalised by removing zero coefficients at the top.
   Coefficients will not be removed when Calcium is unable to prove that they are zero.
 The represented degree can therefore be larger than the degree of the mathematical polynomial.
   When the correct degree is needed, it is important to verify the leading coefficient.
+  (Of course, this will never be an issue with polynomials that are explicitly monic, for example.)

 * The special values *Undefined*, unsigned infinity and signed infinity supported by the scalar :type:`ca_t` type